LiorKogan/V1/README.md

 {1} is a property of the only assignment to A. {2} is a property of each unique assignment to B.

-For any quantifier except _All_ - an EA-tag defined in a branch can only be referenced in that branch.
+For any quantifier except _All_ - an EA-tag defined in a branch that affects the quantifier's evaluation can only be referenced in that branch.

 ![V1](Pictures/Illegal-Tag06.png)

-An EA-tag defined in a branch of a horizontal quantifier can only be referenced in that branch.
+An EA-tag defined in a branch of a horizontal quantifier's branch that affects the quantifier's evaluation can only be referenced in that branch.

 For each entity/relationship/Cartesian product - if the same expression is used more than once - only one expression-tag will be assigned (see also Q311):